 There’s also a petit-four platter of mini Lemon Meringue Pie, mini Banoffee Pie, mini Apple Pie and mini Salted Caramel Pie.
-And, of course, the traditional scones served warm, accompanied with homemade raspberry jam and lashings of cream ($29 per person, minimum two people – bookings essential).
+And, of course, the traditional scones served warm, accompanied with homemade raspberry jam and lashings of cream ($29 per person, minimum of two people – bookings essential).

-In a corner of the café, sitting alongside a series of trophies won by the patisserie, is one of Australian writer’s May Gibbs’ gumnut babies.
+In a corner of the café, sitting alongside a series of trophies won by the patisserie is one of Australian writer’s May Gibbs’ gumnut babies.

 Decorating another wall are photographs of the many youthful apprentices to make up a Wall of Fame – certain to become as famous as the pies themselves.